Suspension of Self-Service

 – must be put

-in the Mini-fridge next to sink in Genomics Facility (A628); if concerned about potential photo-bleaching through the glass door, wrap your samples in foil.
+in the Mini-fridge next to sink in Genomics Core (A628); if concerned about potential photo-bleaching through the glass door, wrap your samples in foil.

 – must be submitted either in a Splash-Free qPCR rack or wrapped in a clean Kimwipe (& wrapped in foil or inserted into a ZipLock bag).